Several states allow employees to receive partial pay when taking time off from work to take care of a sick family member or bond with a child.

 Massachusetts Paid Family and Medical Leave

-Massachusetts employers will likely have new responsibilities under the new Paid Family and Medical Leave (PFML) law, which takes effect October 1, 2019.
-The Massachusetts Paid Family Leave Guide outlines how to prepare for those responsibilities before the law takes effect and through the first quarterly reporting due date in January 2020.
+Massachusetts employers will likely have new responsibilities under the new Paid Family and Medical Leave (PFML) law, which took effect October 1, 2019.
+The Massachusetts Paid Family Leave Guide outlines how to prepare for those responsibilities through the first quarterly reporting due date in January 2020.

 More information, including a poster and approved written notices available in 13 languages, can be found on the mass.gov website.